sahiedu/bebop_ros_examples/README.md

 ```
 roslaunch bebop_teleop_joy bebop_teleop_joy.launch
 ```
 To perform any action always keep the deadman button pressed.
 The first step is to send a takeoff command, and once in the air the drone will be ready to receive piloting commands.
+The default configuration allows the Bebop move at half its maximum speed, if you desire move the drone at its maximum speed you should edit the corresponding scaling parameter in the ```logF710.yaml``` file.